5 Tips To Keep Your Brand Consistent

 This just helps to further cement your ‘brand’ in people’s minds.
 They know exactly what they’re getting from you and what to expect.
 You may have seen a lot about your brand’s ‘voice’ and this is exactly that.

 That one story you put up.
 That one tweet.
-It all contributes towards your overall brand voice.
+It all contributes to your overall brand voice.
 Getting this under control is a big leap towards being more consistent with your branding.

 It goes without saying that if you want something done well…go to a professional!
 Designers can create whole brand identities for you as long as they have a decent brief and get to know a little more about your company, product or service.

 It’s not just a logo anymore.
-You need branded templates, fonts, graphics and more.
+You need branded templates, fonts, graphics, branded merchandise and more.
 Everything will tie in together to tie up your branding in a neat, little bow.
 They’ll also know more about the psychology behind colours, shapes and fonts to help make an even bigger, more immediate statement with your designs.

 Taking the previous four steps into account, my final tip is to be yourself.
 Make your brand uniquely your own.

 Whilst you do have to carefully cultivate your brand, its colours, its voice – you can still show your personality.
 If it’s a product or service you truly believe in, it won’t be a million miles away from your own personality in the first place.